Healthy Homes Assessment Awatoto

 From July 1st 2024

-• All rentals houses have to meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All rental houses must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes